 Start lists will be published prior to events.

 Some maps will cover new terrain in familiar areas.
-Other maps will be recent and thorough revisions, to give competitors the best possible orienteering experience.
+Other maps will be recent and revised, to give competitors the best possible orienteering experience.

 Scale 1:7500/1:10,000.
 Contours 5 meter.